fstab/java-demo/README.md

 Java Hello World
 ================

-Java Demo App for Kubernetes.
+Java Demo Application for Kubernetes.

 Overview
 --------

-The demo app runs on HTTP port 8080, and provides the current system environment variables formatted as an ASCII table:
+The demo runs on HTTP port 8080, and provides the current system environment variables formatted as an ASCII table:

 ![Screen Shot](screenshot.png)